morvai577/EntityFrameworkPlayground/README.md

 Now everytime we want to make a change to our model, we start with the code.
 Everytime a change is made to the model, we need to create a migration.
 You can do this by going to package manager console and use the command ```add-migration nameOfMigrationHere```.
 The name represents the kind of change we have made.
 This as a result will create a new folder called **Migrations**.
 Inside this folder you will have two generated files:

 1) The first file is the migration itself with a date-time stamp.
     - This file will have two methods: 1) Up and 2) Down.
-The Up method is used to updgrade the database and the second one is used to downgrade the database.
+The Up method is used to update the database and the second one is used to downgrade the database.

-The next step is to actually run the migration
+The next step is to actually run the migration.
+When we run the database, the EF looks at the database - it takes the current version and then figures out what migrations need to be run in order to update it to the latest version.
+Then it uses the migration classes that were generated and converts it to SQL code for the database to run.

+To actually run the migration, go back to Package Manager Console and run the following command: ```Update-Database```.
+This is the end of the code first workflow.

+### Database First vs. Code First Approaches
+There are no advantages of one approach over the other, it comes down to your preference and requirements.

+However, there are some general advantages the code first approach has:

+- Full versioning of database.
+- Much faster to write code, so we can create the database faster.

+## Building a Model Using Code-First Workflow